Deluze/qpang-essence-emulator/Skillcards.md

 ![](https://github.com/YestinJarrett/qpang-essence-emulator/raw/master/wiki/skillcards/images/loading-01a.png)

+# What skillcards are there?
+There are 4 different classes of skillcards: Bronze, Silver, Gold and Rainbow.
+The higher the class, the more skillgauge points it costs to activate a card.

-# How do I use a skillcard?
+# How does one use a skillcard?
 To use a skillcard, you will have to raise your skillgauge by either attacking an opponent or by being attacked by an opponent.

 Once you have gained enough skillgauge points you will be able to activate a skillcard by right-clicking your mouse.

-# What skillcards are there?
-There are 4 different classes of skillcards: Bronze, Silver, Gold and Rainbow.
-The higher the class, the more skillgauge points the skillcard requires to activate.
+# Skillcards

-## Class: Bronze
+## Bronze
 ![](https://github.com/YestinJarrett/qpang-essence-emulator/raw/master/wiki/skillcards/images/card_skill_0026_s.png)
 ### Chaos
 Confuse the opponent by changing their keyboard controls for a short period of time.